DLR-RM/stable-baselines3/docs/guide/custom_env.rst

       # They must be gym.spaces objects
       # Example when using discrete actions:
       self.action_space = spaces.Discrete(N_DISCRETE_ACTIONS)
-      # Example for using image as input:
+      # Example for using image as input (can be channel-first or channel-last):
       self.observation_space = spaces.Box(low=0, high=255,
                                           shape=(HEIGHT, WIDTH, N_CHANNELS), dtype=np.uint8)